Hardy Reef in the Beautiful Whitsunday Islands

-Most divers also see sea turtles along Hardy Reef.
+Most divers will also see sea turtles along Hardy Reef.

 Hardy Reef has spectacular colourful soft and hard corals.

-Small bommies provide homes for anemones.
-Massive Boulder corals, staghorn corals and black coral trees are amongst the exciting coral gardens at this beautiful location.
+Here you will find small coral bommies that provide homes for anemones.
+Visitors can see Boulder corals, staghorn corals and black coral trees at this location.

-Along the reef wall, keep an eye out for gorgonian fans and an abundance of soft corals.
+While in the water, keep an eye out for gorgonian fans and an abundance of soft corals.

 Hardy Reef Map

 While you are in the Whitsundays, don’t miss visiting Whitehaven Beach.